Kryštof Daněk: Sparta Prague

 in that game.
 His second goal for the club came in a 1–1 draw at home to Jablonec.

 On 8 September 2023, Daněk joined Pardubice on a half-year loan deal.

 On 6 February 2025, Daněk joined LASK on a half-year loan deal with option to make transfer permanent.

+LASK

-On 4 July 2025, Daněk joined LASK on a one-year loan deal with option to buy.
+On 4 July 2025, Daněk joined LASK on a one-year loan deal with option to buy..
+Daněk helped LASK to an Austrian Cup title, followed by the club's first Austrian Bundesliga title in 61 years.

 International career

 Danek has represented the Czech Republic at U15, U16, U17 and U21 level.